 Μαιτρ & Μαργαρίτα

 Where: Verias 2, Thessaloniki 546 25

-Perched on the corners of Leontos Sofou and Fragkon, Μαιτρ & Μαργαρίτα is a Thessaloniki eatery that has gained something of a cult following over the last few years.
-If you want to stop by for dinner during the evenings and weekends, be sure to reserve a table, since this is the go-to choice for many Thessalonikians.
+Μαιτρ & Μαργαρίτα is a Thessaloniki eatery that has gained something of a cult following over the last few years.
+If you want to stop by for dinner during the evenings and weekends, be sure to reserve a table.
+This is the go-to choice for many Thessalonikians.

-Μαιτρ & Μαργαρίτα’s offering focuses on Mediterranean food that utilises ingredients of the highest quality.
-Meats, cheeses, and vegetables are locally sourced, and the wine list features choices from local Greek wineries.
-The menu changes frequently depending upon what is in season.
+Μαιτρ & Μαργαρίτα’s menu focuses on Mediterranean food that uses ingredients of the highest quality.
+Meats, cheeses, and vegetables are all sourced locally.
+The wine exquisite wine list features choices from local Greek wineries, and the menu changes frequently depending upon what is in season.